 The Ox-Chi Challenge is a case competition that enables teams from both institutions to assess the potential for a leveraged buyout of a publicly-listed company and compete for a cash prize.
 The Challenge alternates annually between Oxford and Chicago.
 The 2018 global finals will take place in Oxford, England.
 Information and dates about the 2018-19 program will be announced soon.

-To participate in the Semifinals, students must build teams of four, prepare a proposal and financial model based on a case that will be posted in the early fall term, and apply.
+To participate in the Semifinals, students must build teams of five, prepare a proposal and financial model based on a case that will be posted in the early fall term, and apply.
 From the pool of applicants, a subset of teams are asked to interview with a panel of private equity investors.
 Interviews consist of brief presentations and Q&A sessions.
 Following the interview process, three teams are selected to compete in the Chicago Booth semifinals.
 These teams formally present their proposals to a panel of private equity judges, who select a winner to go head to head with the top team from Oxford.

 The winner of the Booth semifinals then presents a final proposal to a committee comprised of Chicago Booth and Oxford alumni.
 In addition, the team will have the opportunity to attend a lecture on private equity by a professor from Oxford University, participate in treks to several top private equity firms in London; and network with Oxford faculty, students, and alumni.